VedAstro/Vedic-Astrology-AI-MCP-Server/README.md

 }
 ```

-### Supported Header Formats

-The server accepts API keys via any of these headers:
-- ✅ `x-api-key: your-key-here`
-- ✅ `APIKey: your-key-here`
-- ✅ `Authorization: Bearer your-key-here`
+> **Note:** URL-based authentication is recommended for universal compatibility.
+Header-based auth requires manual JSON config editing on some clients (like Claude Desktop).

 ### Get Your API Key

 👉 [**Purchase API Key — $1/month**](https://buy.stripe.com/5kA8y67nVchNdqw4gx)

 After purchase, your API key will be visible on your [**Account Page**](https://vedastro.org/Account.html) or [**API Builder Page**](https://vedastro.org/APIBuilder.html).
-Simply copy it and add it to your MCP client configuration as shown above.
+Copy it and add it to your MCP client URL as shown above.

 ---